cheriestoner/the-big-voice/README.md

     - ~Button to go back to recorder~
     - ~Plot a list of .csv files on one graph with color highlights~
     - ~Recording list~
-    - Visualize 'data_2d.csv'
+    - ~Visualize 'data_2d.csv' /Xuehua~
-    - Play a neighborhood of sounds (mouse cursor with a collision area instead of a dot)
+    - ~Play a neighborhood of sounds (mouse cursor with a collision area instead of a dot)~
     - How to mix an area of sounds: sounds from the current user as foreground, sound from tha dataset as background?
 Volumn control + reverb?
     - Different modes for navigating the plot? area selection and single dot play?
     - Loop play?

 - Backend management: /Xuehua
     - flask feed list data to html instead of d3.csv()
-    - maintain a global value range (variable) for each feature, calculated from the current dataset
     - ~flask user session, without authentication, login with username~
     - maintain a CONSTANTS.py?
     - store recording metadata: date, time, location